EAGLE605/SignX/EXECUTIVE_SUMMARY.md

 ---

-*"What OSHCut did for metal, SignX does for signs.
+*"What instant quoting platform did for metal, SignX does for signs.
 First mover wins."*